OfficeDev/office-ui-fabric-js/ghdocs/components/FacePile.md

 # FacePile
 Displays several people with the option to add additional people or view the details of a person.
+Although not baked into the component, adding new people to a FacePile (the listing of faces horizontally) should occur through a panel using the FacePile PeoplePicker variant.

 ## Variants